Jump to letterABCDEFGHIJKLMNOPQRSTUVWXYZ

 When this shows up in a pitch deck

-B2B decks show land-and-expand through cohort NRR — older cohorts spending more than they did at year one.
+B2B decks show land-and-expand through cohort NRR, older cohorts spending more than they did at year one.

 Related terms

-Use this in your next pitch deck
+Use Land and Expand in your next pitch deck

 Deckmetric scores your pitch across 10 VC frameworks and against 8 investor types.
-Upload your deck for an instant analysis, or check the startup valuation calculator to benchmark your raise.